 Sound familiar?
 My workout/health regimen either looks a certain way or I’m not doing it at all.
 Again, all or nothing.

 I believe changes designed to work for the “average” person and aligned with the majority of today’s lifestyles are what we want.
 Ultimately, this is what creates a greater and more sustainable impact on a larger population.

 Small, simple changes towards better nutrition can add up to huge transformations.
 In turn, these can lead to even bigger convictions.
 This is why I’m such a big fan of the Ready Set Wellness pack as a launching pad.

 Can protocols targeted to a rarefied population be effective?
 Absolutely.
 But when most people with a lifetime of radically different food habits & ill health are faced with stringent cleanses, detoxes, complex and/or foreign food choices, etc – more often than not, it’s “deer in the headlights” time.
 Is THAT what it takes to be healthy?
 If so, they’re not buying.
 And I can’t blame them.

 The health choices we all make are individual.
 Stridency on an individual level is fine, but I’ve rarely seen it work to attract larger change.
 And again, let me stress that conviction is a good thing.
 We definitely want more of it.
 However, for those of us wanting to expand health consciousness to a wider audience, we must remember that people can have the best of intentions, but they have to be willing to take that first step.
 Holistic solutions like the Prove It Challenge which are scientifically based, clinically proven, simple to follow, convenient AND get results not only encourage that small first step but allow it to reach more people.
-That is how we provide optimal health for ourselves, the environment & the planet…. and ultimately change it for the long term.
+That is how we provide better nutrition and optimal health for ourselves, the environment & the planet…. and ultimately change it for the long term.